ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 (I'm using Haskell syntax for the types, rather than Haskenthetical syntax.
 Partly because Haskenthetical has no concept of typeclasses or rank-2 types, which some of the examples use.
 But also partly because it's probably easier to read.
 Which you might think would be a reason not to make Haskenthetical, but here we are.)

 I'm not, to be clear, saying that all or even any of these are good ideas.
 I mostly don't miss variadic functions in Haskell; they can be implemented hackily like in Text.Printf linked above, but I'm not sure I've ever felt the need to, and I've rarely-if-ever used that `printf`.
-(I have sometimes wanted variadic tuples.)
 But it seems worth starting to explore the space of the sorts of things I might want to consider trying to support, before making any decisions.

 ---